usatlas/AF-Benchmarking/docs/workflows/parsing.md

-# Parse and Upload Action
+# Parse and Upload Actions

-**File:** `.github/actions/parse-and-upload/action.yml`
+**Files:**

+- `.github/actions/parse/action.yml` - Parse benchmark logs
+- `.github/actions/upload/action.yml` - Upload to LogStash/Kibana

-This custom composite action handles parsing benchmark logs and uploading results to Elasticsearch/Kibana for visualization and analysis.
+These custom composite actions handle parsing benchmark logs and uploading results to Elasticsearch/Kibana for visualization and analysis.

 ## Purpose

-After each benchmark job completes, this action:
+After each benchmark job completes, these actions:

-1. Parses the log file to extract timing and performance metrics
+1. **Parse action**: Parses the log file to extract timing and performance metrics, generating a JSON payload
-2. Combines parsed data with static configuration
-3. Sends the data to LogStash for routing and storage in Elasticsearch/Kibana
+2. **Upload action**: Sends the JSON payload to LogStash for routing and storage in Elasticsearch/Kibana

 ## Architecture

-The parse-and-upload action uses **LogStash as a routing service** to direct benchmark data to the appropriate Kibana instance:
+The parsing and upload workflow uses **two separate actions** to process and send benchmark data:

 ```
-GitHub Actions → LogStash → Elasticsearch/Kibana
+Parse Action → payload.json → Upload Action → LogStash → Elasticsearch/Kibana
-                (routing)
 ```

 **Key architectural details:**